 Project Management 101 Part 3 – Key components of successful Project Management

-These are the 5 Project Management principles you should keep in mind when preparing and designing each project.
+5 Project Management principles to keep in mind

 #1 Specific Targets and KPIs